Nhoya/0xzeta/content/post/why-windows-over-linux-desktop.md

 - [CentOS](https://blog.centos.org/2018/08/secureboot-rolling-out-new-shim-pkgs-for-centos-7-5-1804-in-cr-repository-asking-for-testers-feedback/)
 - [Debian maybe in 2019 :)](https://www.phoronix.com/scan.php?page=news_item&px=Debian-UEFI-SecureBoot-2018)

-Those are things that, without any doubte, can be archived under Linux too, but you need more time and skills: DIY is not always the solution, specially if you don't have time or skills.
+Those are things that, without any doubt, can be archived under Linux too, but you need more time and skills: DIY is not always the solution, specially if you don't have time or skills.

 [Qubes](https://www.qubes-os.org/), for example, has a sandbox-based design by default but lacks in usability and its [system requirements](https://www.qubes-os.org/news/2016/09/02/4-0-minimum-requirements-3-2-extended-support/) are higher compared to other solutions